top of page

 Eating Dirt, part II

 GROWTH TIPS: This is It!
-Make no mistake about It… Iowa, Here I Come!
+Make no mistake about It… "Iowa, Here I Come!"

-[If you have no idea what “It” is, check out my last blog ‘Tip’ or Ragbrai bike tour link: https://www.youtube.com/watch?v=Ut_rJfDoOa8]
+[ If you have no idea what “It” is, check out my last blog ‘Tip’ or Ragbrai bike tour link: https://www.youtube.com/watch?v=Ut_rJfDoOa8 ]

 4. BREAKDOWNS If you've ever had a bicycle chain drop off your crankset, you know stuff happens out in the hinterlands.
 Selling is similar.
 You must count on it.
 ‘Nuff said.
 Same advice for my kid who was once studying abroad in the summer months: “Everything is fixable.
-If at first you don’t see a relevant way, choose a fresh mindset, then go back and make good.
+If at first you don’t see a relevant way, choose a fresh mindset, go back and make good.
 It’s okay to say, ‘Can we try out this idea, instead?’
 Then, start again.”

-5. BEST PRACTICE Classroom sales training mirrors gym conditioning, just like field selling does road riding.
 There’s a time and place for each; they support one another, too.
-For over 15 years, performance consulting has been my profession, while indoor cycling instruction (Spinning) is my avocation of choice.
-Coincidence??
-I feel privileged to do work I love with Leader Trends!
+For over 15 years, performance consulting has been my profession, while indoor cycling instruction is my complementary avocation of choice.
+Coincidence?
+I feel privileged to do the hard work I love in both Spinning and Leader Trends.

-“Forget fish oil and Sudoku - it's exercise that makes you brainier...
+“Forget fish oil and Sudoku, it's exercise that makes you brainier.
 Did you know you can beat stress, lift your mood, fight memory loss, sharpen your intellect, and function better than ever simply by elevating your heart rate and breaking a sweat?
-The evidence is incontrovertible: Aerobic exercise physically remodels our brains for peak performance.” - from book, Spark
+The evidence is incontrovertible: Aerobic exercise physically remodels our brains for peak performance.” - from Spark book

 Good reading, riding and closing business!